rails/rails/guides/source/association_basics.md

 to each other, which helps you manage your data more effectively, and makes common operations simpler and easier to read.

+INFO: A macro-style call is a method that generates or modifies other methods at runtime, allowing for concise and expressive declarations of functionality, such as defining model associations in Rails.
+For example, `has_many :comments`.

 When you set up an association, you instruct Rails to maintain the [Primary Key](https://en.wikipedia.org/wiki/Primary_key) and [Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) information between instances of